 Santa Cruz County and partner organizations have a longstanding commitment to protect water resources and improve watershed health to support beneficial uses.
 Surface water resources include freshwater streams, lakes, creeks, and lagoons along with coastal estuarine and marine habitats.
 Groundwater resources serve as a source for drinking water, irrigation water, and contribute to instream flows.
-Groundwater is replenished from rainfall and can also be augmented by recharge from engineered systems that promote infiltration of stormwater, treated wastewater, or surplus freshwater withdrawn and the available recharge, resulting in overdrafts and localized subsidence.
-In coastal areas, groundwater is also vulnerable to intrusion of saltwater from the ocean6 which impairs water quality and can affect ecosystems and end-users of the groundwater.
-The County's watersheds provide critical habitat for several species that are classified as threatened or endangered, including Coho salmon.7 Some water resource programs are mandated under state or federal regulatory requirements, while other programs are supported by grants or local initiatives.
+Groundwater is replenished from rainfall and can also be augmented by recharge from engineered systems that promote infiltration of stormwater, treated wastewater, or surplus freshwater into the subsurface.
+In dry years, there can be an imbalance between the amount of groundwater withdrawn and the available recharge, resulting in overdrafts and localized subsidence.
+In coastal areas, groundwater is also vulnerable to intrusion of saltwater from the ocean5 which impairs water quality and can affect ecosystems and end-users of the groundwater.
+The County's watersheds provide critical habitat for several species that are classified as threatened or endangered, including Coho salmon.6 Some water resource programs are mandated under state or federal regulatory requirements, while other programs are supported by grants or local initiatives.